 Pamela Monahan, PhD, is a lecturer in the Master of Science in Reproductive Science and Medicine program.
 She graduated from the University of Tennessee, Knoxville with a Bachelors of Science in Biological Sciences (2000-2004) and went on to complete her Master of Science and Doctorate in Molecular and Integrative Physiology (2005-2011) at the University of Illinois at Urbana-Champaign in the laboratory of Dr. Lori Raetzman.
 In 2011 she joined the CRS community as a postdoctoral fellow, in the laboratory of Dr. Kelly Mayo, where she worked on signaling pathway interactions in the ovary and imaging placental dysfunction in a rat model of preeclampsia.
 In the MS-RSM program, she will be teaching the lecture courses Repr_Sci 405: Female Reproductive Physiology and Endocrinology and Repr_Sci 507: Male Reproductive Physiology and Endocrinology as well as directing the laboratory research courses Repr_Sci 442: Reproductive Research I and Repr_Sci 443: Reproductive Research II.

-Chelsea Castleberry joined the Center for Reproductive Science and the Woodruff Lab in July 2016 as a Program Assistant.
-She earned her Bachelor of Arts degree in Health Policy Studies with a focus in Biology from the University of Michigan-Dearborn.
-Prior to joining Northwestern, she held an internship with the Michigan Department of Health and Human Services in the Division of Chronic Disease and Injury Control.
-She then worked in Health Policy Research, focusing on quality incentive projects contracted with the Centers for Medicare and Medicaid Services (CMS).
-Chelsea now supports all administrative tasks of the CRS, including planning large-scale lectures and events, coordinating travel for visiting speakers, designing promotional material for the Center, and managing social media and website development.
-Chelsea also assists Dr. Sefton with the Master of Science in Reproductive Science and Medicine program.
+Shannon O’Malley joined the Center for Reproductive Science and the Woodruff Lab in February 2019 as a Program Assistant.
+She earned her Bachelor of Arts degree in Communication with a minor in Business from Villanova University.
+Prior to joining Northwestern, she worked at Dana-Farber Cancer Institute in Boston, MA in the Division of Philanthropy and the Jimmy Fund.
+She supported fundraising efforts for the Susan Smith Center for Women’s Cancers and the Boston Marathon Jimmy Fund Walk.
+Shannon now supports all administrative tasks of the CRS, including planning large-scale lectures and events, coordinating travel for visiting speakers, designing promotional material for the Center, and managing social media and website development.
+Shannon also assists Dr. Sefton with the Master of Science in Reproductive Science and Medicine program.